Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 *(Note: The actual code was obviously different but similar.)*

 This is pretty simple: I have a `ThingyManager` which manages thingies (not very good in this case, but I disgress), and whenever something changes I'd like to notify one or more instances of said changes.
-This is where `ThingyNotifier` comes in; as you can see, there's more than one thing to be notified of.
+This is where `ThingyNotifier` comes in; and as you can see, there's more than one thing to be notified of.
+This is like the delegate pattern, but as a `1->n` connection instead of a `1->1` connection.

-You'll also notice that there are 3 methods left to be implemented: `addNotifier`, `removeNotifier` and `notifyAll`.
+You'll also notice that there are 3 methods still left to be implemented: `addNotifier`, `removeNotifier` and `notifyAll`.
+We'll cover these later.

-Additionally, I'd like to sprinkle some operator magic on top so that using these notifiers becomes more intuitive:x:
+Additionally, I'd like to sprinkle some operator magic on top so that using these notifiers becomes more intuitive:

 ```swift
 func +=(left: ThingyManager, right: ThingyNotifier) -> ThingyManager {